fadeoutsoftware/WASDI/docs/PythonCookbook/SearchCMImages.rst

  - dataset
  - variables

-Additional parameters may apply, in particular, the protocol: SUBS usually tend to work in most cases, but there may be exceptions, so check case by case and don't hesitate to `reach our for support <https://discord.gg/JYuNhPaZbE>`_.
+Additional parameters may apply, in particular, the protocol: SUBS usually tend to work in most cases, but there may be exceptions, so check case by case and don't hesitate to `reach out for support <https://discord.gg/JYuNhPaZbE>`_.

 Let's see an example